← All posts

 What the fire inspector wants to see at the walk:

 Practical note: Hood and suppression are the items most likely to push your opening day if they're sequenced wrong.
-We've broken this down in our piece on commercial kitchen ventilation in Ontario and the grease hood vs vapor hood decision.
+We've broken this down in our commercial kitchen ventilation in Ontario guide and the grease hood vs vapor hood decision.

 5. Sign permit